 At any age, people can make changes to lower their risk of falling.
 It important to take care of your health, including getting regular eye exams.
 Regular exercise may lower your risk of falls by strengthening your muscles, improving your balance, and keeping your bones strong.
 And you can look for ways to make your house safer.
 For example, you can get rid of tripping hazards and make sure that you have rails on the stairs and in the bath.
 To reduce the chances of breaking a bone if you do fall, make sure that you get enough calcium and vitamin D.

 NIH: National Institute on Aging

-- Falls and Fractures (National Institute on Aging) Also in Spanish
+- Falls and Fractures in Older Adults: Causes and Prevention (National Institute on Aging) Also in Spanish

-- What Are Ways to Prevent Falls and Related Fractures?
-(National Institute of Arthritis and Musculoskeletal and Skin Diseases) Also in Spanish
+- Preventing Falls and Related Fractures (National Institute of Arthritis and Musculoskeletal and Skin Diseases) - PDF

 - ClinicalTrials.gov: Accidental Falls (National Institutes of Health)